philly-G/STWCC/README.md

 - Adding a resources page where your audience can get more information.
 - Adding social media buttons so your audience can spread the word.
 - Adding additional media like videos, audio, image galleries, etc. to enhance your message.
-- Making your website reponsive. *Included - see styles.css and take-action.css*

 ## Image Attributions
 Homepage